Choosing how to feed your baby is an important decision that has life-long effects for your baby and for you.

 Putting babies to sleep on their backs has dramatically reduced the incidence of SIDS.
 One unexpected side effect: Many infants now have a flattened head.

 Power tools make yard work easier, from mowing the lawn to trimming the bushes.
-These tools, however, also pose a threat to children if precautions aren't taken.
+But these tools also pose a threat to children if precautions aren't taken.
+Read on for important safety steps.

 If you're pregnant with twins, you'll want to carefully consider this advice.
 It can help increase your chances for a full-term pregnancy.